banzekin/my_aliases/README.md

 ## Disclaimer

-The usage of some commands and/or applications such as NMAP, Fluxion, TShark, linset or Aircrack-ng for attacking infrastructures without prior mutual consent could be considered an illegal activity, and is highly discouraged by its authors/developers.
+The usage of some commands and/or applications such as NMAP, Fluxion, TShark, linset or Aircrack-ng for attacking infrastructures without prior mutual consent could be considered an illegal activity, and is highly discouraged by the author of the script and Third Party authors/developers.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
-Authors assume no liability and are not responsible for any misuse or damage caused by this program.
+The Author of the script and Third Party Authors assume no liability and are not responsible for any misuse or damage caused by this program.